Skip to main content

 };

 Legitimate interest (Article 6(1)(f)) is the most frequently cited basis for B2B prospecting.
 The reasoning: your business has a legitimate interest in identifying sales opportunities, and the data subjects (business professionals) can reasonably expect their professional activities to be visible to potential business partners.
-However, legitimate interest is not a free pass.
+That said, legitimate interest isn’t a free pass.
 You must conduct and document a Legitimate Interest Assessment (LIA) that weighs your interest against the data subject’s rights.

 A proper LIA for intent-based prospecting should cover: